-Table 13-1: Cut-Off Grade Assumptions
+Table 16-1: Cut-Off Grade Assumptions

 SRK notes that US\$3.70/lb copper price is approximately equal to current spot pricing.
-In the opinion of SRK, this price is generally in-line with pricing over the last 3 years and forward-looking pricing is appropriate for use during an Initial Assessment of the Project with an estimated 20-year long mine life.
+In the opinion of SRK, this price is generally in-line with pricing over the last 3 years and forward-looking pricing is appropriate for use during a PEA of the Project with an estimated 20-year long mine life.
 The values presented here may differ from the economic model, however SRK is of the opinion that the differences are not material.
-Additional commentary on selected pricing is included in Section 16.
+Additional commentary on selected pricing is included in Section 19.

-13.2 Geotechnical
+16.2 Geotechnical

-IE contracted geotechnical engineering consulting firm CNI based out of Tucson, Arizona, USA, to perform a geotechnical evaluation in support of an initial assessment for the Santa Cruz Copper Project located in Pinal County of southern Arizona.
+IE contracted geotechnical engineering consulting firm CNI based out of Tucson, Arizona, USA, to perform a geotechnical evaluation in support of a PEA for the Santa Cruz Copper Project located in Pinal County of southern Arizona.
 The purpose of the study was to provide underground mine design parameters based on recent and historic geotechnical data collected at the site.
 Key design recommendations were provided for the following: